sondrelg/rs-case/docs/README.md

 ## Benchmark

-The most common reason someone would normally look to implement python packages in different languages has to be the performance aspect.
-Since this implementation only contains some very simple string manipulation, it seems like it might *actually* be a useful thing to use for benchmarking.
+Because the functions contained in this package only do some very simple string manipulation, they seem like they might actually be good candidates for a performance test - so why not do one.

-Out of the few functions contained in the `src/lib.rs` I chose to test the `snake_case` function, and used the python `timeit` library to run and time simulations.

-To make sure we're comparing apples to apples, I write same function in python, using more or less identical logic.
+To make a test fair, and to make sure we're comparing apples to apples, I decided to test the Rust function `snake_case` to its Python twin, shown below.

 ```python
 from rscase import rscase